The Saint Brigid’s Team

 The Saint Brigid’s Sessions are made possible by the dedicated efforts of this volunteer team:

-- Stephen is one of the hosts of CKCU-FM’s Saturday Morning program.
-Involved at CKCU-FM since 1987, Stephen is drawn to all styles of music and has traveled to festivals and shows across Canada, the United States, including Mississippi, Tennessee and Texas, the Caribbean and Africa.
+• Stephen, formerly of CKCU-FM, and whose programs were noted for their diversity, is drawn to all styles of music and has traveled to festivals and shows across Canada, the United States, including Mississippi, Tennessee and Texas, the Caribbean and Africa.

-- David is both a musician and a producer/engineer.
-He plays as a sideman in many
+• David is both a musician and a producer/engineer.
+He performs as a sideman in many

 Ottawa bands as well as in his own 2 projects: the Lake Effect Sound and Cloud of Rock.